zapier/node-resthooksdemo/README.md

 ## How We Do It
+Sails provides the capability to hook into create, update and delete commands so we simly write a [decorator](https://github.com/zapier/node-resthooksdemo/blob/master/api/services/SubscriptionNotifier.js) that can hook into these dynamically and publish to resthook subscriptions whenever those actions occur on a model.

 ## What You Should Do In Production
 Obviously we cut a lot of corners in this demo to be very brief and to